Presidency, U.S. Senate, and House control could be determined in Nebraska

 The Omaha Congressional District also features a competitive House race pitting Vargas against incumbent U.S. House Republican Don Bacon, a Christian nationalist who supported Nikki Haley but now supports Trump.
 Vargas is a former public school teacher backed by a multi-racial coalition, especially the growing Latino population, Nebraska AFL-CIO, faith-based leaders, reproductive rights, and other social justice groups.

-Few saw the tight U.S. Senate race coming between the independent pro-labor Dan Osborn and Deb Fisher, an unpopular incumbent MAGA GOP senator.
+Few saw the tight U.S. Senate race coming between the independent pro-labor Dan Osborn and Deb Fischer, an unpopular incumbent MAGA GOP senator.
 Osborn, a steamfitter by trade, rose to national prominence, leading the Bakery, Confectionary, Tobacco Workers, and Grain Millers International Union during a successful 77-day strike against Kellogg’s in 2021.
 The unions representing railroad workers first approached Osborn to run.

 Wants to pave the way